-Payment Method: Payment Amount: Payment Date: USABS Staff Signature: Athlete Initials: Date: I, , understand that I am renting the sled identified as for the period from to in "as is" co ndition.
-During that time, I understand that I at the sled and I am responsible for all a only). • • If the sled is not returned to Lake Pla plus a \$1000 service fee. cid, I understand that I will be bil led for all transport fees I understand that the sled will be sub found damaged (beyond normal seas charged for the incurred damages. • I understand that the bobsled rental f is \$350.
-I understand that if I have not fee of \$1,750 or skeleton sled rental sled's usage. ot met the funding standards that I will pay a bobsled rental I understand that all sponsor signage must be applied to the designated at All athlete signage, padding and tape period and the sled must be returned at the end of the rental Athlete Signature: Date: USABS Staff Signature: Date:
+Payment Method: Payment Amount: Payment Date: USABS Staff Signature: Athlete Initials: Date: Ι, , understand tha at I am renting the sled identified as for the period from to in "as i is" condition. • nat I am fully responsible for the mainten or all associated transport fees (applicab • If the sled is not returned to Lak plus a \$1000 service fee. e Placid, I understand that I will be billed for all transport fees e subject to inspection by a USABS repr I season wear) or unmaintained during thes. is \$350.
+This fee will be paid pri you will be responsible for the fe that if I have not met the funding ental fee for the season is \$1,250 and the or to utilizing the sled.
+If you retain the s ee even if you decide to later not utilize t g standards that I will pay a bobsled rent .
+All sled rental fees must be paid prior to led for Selection Races he sled.
+I understand al fee of \$1,750 or gnage on the sled must be approved priced athlete area per the Athlete Marketing • • d tape must be removed from the sled at urned in its original condition.
+Athletes m Athlete Signature: Date: USABS Staff Signature: Date: